 Åke hummed with genuine interest and dragged his eyes from the bike’s masterfully simple mechanics to the man’s face.
 He had removed his helmet and sunglasses and was in the process of putting on a pair of silver-rimmed glasses.
 The fine oval design complimented his slim face and elongated features.
 Although he had good skin and could be considered handsome, he was simply too plain to be remarkable.
 Their eyes crossed and Åke nonchalantly pointed at a faucet just next to the porch.
 The man’s cold blue eyes followed his gesture.

 “That's great.”
-He didn’t sound particularly pressed about it.
-He also sounded like he smoked a bit too much, dry and coarse.
+He didn’t sound particularly impressed by it.
+He also sounded like he smoked a bit too much; dry and coarse.

 Åke took a swing from his already mid-cold beer.
 He couldn't help but study the fancy bike yet again.

-“Never seen anything like it.” Åke said to the bike.
+“Never seen anything like it,” Åke said.
 “Where did you buy this beauty?”

 Normally, these types of objects would only be available to pros.
 The cyclist’s lack of a tan and plain spandex strongly suggested that he was a hobbyist.

-“Japan.”
-The man said.
+“East Asia,” the man answered.
 He splashed some water in his neck and filled up his bidet.

 Åke whistled softly.
 “She's a long way from home.
 Must’ve cost you a pretty penny to get past customs.
 How do you get your hands on parts?
 You shouldn't stick counterfeit shit in her.”